whage/thesis/thesis.md

 - division-by-zero checks
 - array bounds checking,
-- verifying that a downcast is valid or not
+- verifying if a downcast is valid or not
-- **TODO: find what other dynamic checks are usually performed: On the Revival of Dynamic Languages**
+- null pointer dereference check

 When a dynamic check fails, the language runtime produces a runtime error.
 It depends on the language if a certain runtim error is recoverable or not: the language may allow the programmer to write error handling code and resume program execution after the error was handled. [@wiki-type-systems]

-> We need to come to terms with persistency, inconsistency and change in pro-
+> We need to come to terms with persistency, inconsistency and change in programming
-> gramming languages.
+> languages.
 This means that dynamic programming languages should
 > support the notion of software as living, changing systems, they should provide
 > support multiple and possibly inconsistent viewpoints of these systems.
 Static
-> type systems still have their place, but they should serve rather than hinder ex-
+> type systems still have their place, but they should serve rather than hinder expressiveness.
-> pressiveness. [@revival-2005, p.
+> [@revival-2005, p.
 10]

-**TODO: do we need the following?
-Find a place for them or delete them!**
-- overhead of type systems during runtime?
-- will it be visible in the complied program?
-- how much code does it add?
-- does it decrease performance? after all, we are doing more "checks" ???

 ### Advantages of dynamic languages